t7-reapy/t7_workspace/README.md

 ## ZM_TEST

-- once revive is used 3 times and perk is gone, bumper sound is still ON
+- once revive is used 3 times and perk is gone, bumper sound is still ON (**I think I fixed it already ?**)

   > might be because trigger is still present, it needs to be deleted in the script resposible where perk is moved out.

-- the little elevation on fourth zone is blcking the player if he deosn't run
+- the little elevation on fourth zone is blcking the player if he deosn't run (probably have to use a different clip type, maybe stairs ?)

 - the mulekick perk is bugged when 3rd weapon is in hand (icon in hud is bugged)

+- perk utility script throws error in splitscreen.